ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vrealize.md

 The operational tooling consists of the following components:

-* VMware Aria® Operations™ Manager (formerly known as VMware vRealize® Operations Manager™) - Using data collected from objects in the VMware® platform, VMware Aria Operations Manager uses detailed dashboards to show system health, capacity, and performance.
+* VMware Aria® Operations™ (formerly known as VMware vRealize® Operations Manager™) - Using data collected from objects in the VMware® platform, VMware Aria Operations uses detailed dashboards to show system health, capacity, and performance.
 * VMware Aria Operations™ for Logs (formerly known as VMware vRealize® Log Insight™) - Objects in the VMware platform have been configured to send their logging events to VMware Aria Operations for Logs to enable a centralized log management function.

 The following main principles or requirements for identity and access management to the operational tooling apply: